-Students will register full-time and complete the modules in one year as in the Table above.
+Students will register full-time and complete the modules in one year as in Table 7.1.
 The maximum duration for the Advanced Diploma qualification is two years (G23A(a)(4)).

 In addition to DUT rules G7 and G21C(1), applicants must be in possession of the following minimum admission entry requirements into this programme: